NCCAM Clinical Terms of Award for Human Subjects Research

 Required Time-Sensitive Notification

 Clinical trials and clinical studies funded by NCCAM must follow current applicable regulations and guidelines for safety reporting and reporting of unanticipated problems.
 Information on the required formats, notification time frames, and the agencies, organizations, and offices to be notified can be found using the following links:

 - NIH Guidelines for Research Involving Recombinant DNA Molecules (See Appendix M-I-C-4)

 When safety-related events and unanticipated problems are reported according to these requirements, the awardee/grantee should also submit copies of the reports to NCCAM within 3 business days, using the procedures specified in the clinical protocol.

-In case of problems or issues, the NCCAM program officer will contact the awardee/grantee within 10 working days by e-mail, followed within 30 calendar days by an official letter (electronic) to the principal investigator, with a copy to the institution's office of sponsored programs, listing issues and appropriate actions to be discussed.
+In case of problems or issues, the NCCAM program director will contact the awardee/grantee within 10 working days by e-mail, followed within 30 calendar days by an official letter (electronic) to the principal investigator, with a copy to the institution's office of sponsored programs, listing issues and appropriate actions to be discussed.

 - Safety reporting for research not performed under an IND or IDE: